Skip to main content

 model

-2. Self-optimizing Monte-Carlo
+2. Self-optimising Monte-Carlo

-In this case, the company from the last example is simulated again with two self-optimizing variables (new debt borrowing amount and new CAPEX amount), each trying to achieve two goals at each forward time step:
+In this case, the company from the last example is simulated again with two self-optimising variables (new debt borrowing amount and new CAPEX amount), each trying to achieve two goals at each forward time step:

 1. avoid bankruptcy within a 5-year projection period, and

-2. given that (1) is true, increase sales growth rate to a prescribed level over the same period.
+2. given that (1) is true, increase the sales growth rate to a prescribed level over the same period.

 To achieve these goals, the simulation must perform another mini-simulation at each time step.